⚡ New: Atlas AI coaching now sees your nutrition alongside your lifts. Free Forever tier. No credit card.

 Yes, both Strong (with Pro subscription) and Hevy (free and Pro) offer cloud sync across all your devices.
 Strong ships on iOS, Android, Apple Watch, and Wear OS.
 Hevy ships on iOS, Android, and web.
 Strong's web version is still in development and not yet shipped.

-Final Verdict: Strong vs Hevy
+Final Verdict: Hevy vs Strong in 2026

 Choose Strong if: You want the cleanest, fastest workout logging experience.
 You value simplicity over features.
 You're willing to pay for software you use daily.
 You want rock-solid Apple Watch and Wear OS support without any AI bells and whistles.